 No. Objective & activity Outputs / milestones Target date 0 Implementation activities 0.1 Establishment project institutions and hold initial workshop.
 Sub-contracts agreed.
 Staff appointed.
 Project collaborators agree on the means to implement the work.
-Aug 2013 start How upda appr in 2013, with finances being transferrever, the ninth agreement with CSIRO at the proposal, incorporating additionation at the proposal of the ts were finalised and in operation soon red and technical and financial reports was not finalised until early 2014.
-In C al capacity building and socio-econom issued and signed by the partners invo and activities underway. being received.
-October 2014 an ic surveys was Aust ursement arrangement between FANR ralian dollar against the US dollar; sta generally proceeded well including RPAN and the countries.
+Aug 2013 start Howe upda appre Contracting.
+All eight partner sub-contracts were finalised and in operation soon after the project start in 2013, with finances being transferred and technical and financial reports being received.
+However, the ninth agreement with CSIRO was not finalised until early 2014.
+In October 2014 an updated proposal, incorporating additional capacity building and socio-economic surveys was approved by ACIAR.
+Sub-contracts were issued and signed by the partners involved and are in operation, with finances being transferred and activities underway.
+Aust ursement arrangement between FANR ralian dollar against the US dollar; sta generally proceeded well including RPAN and the countries.
 However, the ff changes in various organisations; del nges on various occasions, which were devaluing of the ays in invoicing cove occu mem 7.2 E ring several countries and multiple rred.
 Each organisation has been ab ber to a new researcher.
 The project secured all their required staff quickly.
-B partners, inevitably a number of staff le to ensure a smooth transition from a et totals 16.8 equivalent full time (EFTs re listed in Table 5.3.1 in the updated p changes have n outgoing staff) staff, of which 19 th - proje -22 nd of August, 2013 in Maputo, Mo ject launch and inception workshop wa zambique.
-This was the first meeting project background, methodology, c where the full held atten base orga at the University of Pretoria, South A ided or participated via Skype.
-The n line situation data collection and i nisation plans, especially those for co 1 th of December 2013, a project plannin frica.
-Representatives from each partr neeting reviewed and finalised milestor initial indicators, reviewed and harm untry site work; and agreed on reporting er organisation les, determined onised partner templates.
+B partners, inevitably a number of staff le to ensure a smooth transition from a st totals 16.8 equivalent full time (EFTs) re listed in Table 5.3.1 in the updated p changes have n outgoing staff) staff, of which 19 th - proje -22 nd of August, 2013 in Maputo, Mo ject launch and inception workshop wa zambique.
+This was the first meeting project background, methodology, c where the full held atten base orga Planning workshop - Pretoria.
+On 10-11 th of December 2013, a project planning meeting was held at the University of Pretoria, South Africa.
+Representatives from each partner organisation attended or participated via Skype.
+The meeting reviewed and finalised milestones, determined baseline situation data collection and initial indicators, reviewed and harmonised partner organisation plans, especially those for country site work; and agreed on reporting templates.
 0.2 Review and confirm irrigation scheme case studies.
 Nine candidate irrigation areas assessed and sites selected for further research.
-Dec 2013 sites durin total) of so resea Khar Figui Site selection: In 2013, twelve potential irrigation schemes were assessed as potential research sites - six in Zimbabwe, four in Tanzania and two in Mozambique.
+Dec 2013 sites durin total) of so resea Khar Figur Site selection: In 2013, twelve potential irrigation schemes were assessed as potential research sites - six in Zimbabwe, four in Tanzania and two in Mozambique.
 Site selection was discussed during the inception meeting in Maputo; and two sites were selected in each country (six sites in total).
 The criteria used included: smallholder irrigation; medium scale of the scheme; functionality of scheme infrastructure; diversity of crops; interest from local stakeholders; accessibility for researchers.
 The six irrigation schemes selected are: in Mozambique, 25 de Setembro and Khanimambo; in Tanzania, Kiwere and Magozi, and in Zimbabwe, Silalatshani and Mkoba (see Figure 2).
 0.3 Annual review.
 Independent review advises project collaborators and ACIAR on enhancements required.
 Each June